xysun/dicely/README.md

 ### Features

 - Can shorten up to 4.3bn urls (roughly same as the [internet size](http://www.worldwidewebsize.com/)).
+Each short url is <= 7 characters.
 It's also very easy to extend to bigger size.
 - Same short url returned for multiple requests of same long url.
 - Protection against enumeration of all database entries with random salt prefix.
 - Not tied to redis, easy to swap to a different database.